 Establishing an Office

 In addition to the Ministry of Economy, investors need to contact the ministry relevant to their business.
-The APIM and the Mauritanian Chamber of Commerce offer assistance and advice to those wishing to establish an office in Mauritania.
+APIM and the Mauritanian Chamber of Commerce offer assistance and advice to those wishing to establish an office in Mauritania.
 The Employers’ Association, the Chamber of Commerce, and the Mauritanian Information Center for Technical and Economic Development maintain lists of business groups and/or individuals and other information useful to companies wishing to do business in Mauritania.
-Finally, the U.S.-Mauritania Business Council is an organization that promotes trade and investment between the United States. and Mauritania and is a good reference for any U.S. investor or company looking to open an office in Mauritania.
+Finally, the U.S.-Mauritania Business Council is an organization that promotes trade and investment between the United States and Mauritania and is a good reference for any U.S. investor or company looking to open an office in Mauritania.

 Franchising

 Franchising laws and regulations remain limited in Mauritania.
 However, prominent businesspeople have expressed a desire to franchise brands from the United States.
+Note: Currently Mauritania does have international franchisees – mainly European – in the food industry (Paul, Second Cup) and retail (Celio, Zippy, Fatal, Parfois).

 Direct Marketing